XiaoyuQian829/XQRiskCore-open/README.md

 **XQRiskCore** enforces policy before trades happen — not after they go wrong.

-It routes every trade through a structured lifecycle:
+Every trade is routed through a structured lifecycle:
 - ⛓️ From submission to approval
 - 🧾 From scoring to audit logging
-- 🛡️ From detection to multi-layered safeguards
+- 🛡️ From detection to multi-layer safeguards

-Whether triggered by a trader, a strategy, or a rebalancer —
+Whether triggered by a trader, a strategy, or a rebalance engine —
-**every action is accountable, every override is tracked, and every permission is scoped.**
+**every action is accountable, every override is recorded, and every permission is scoped.**

 > **This is not order routing.
-It's responsibility routing.**
+It’s responsibility routing.**

 ---